cseanburns/electronic_resource_mgmt/lectures/09-markets-economics.md

 exchange has been made.
 Under such a scenario, libraries would be able to buy physical books but would not be able lend them.

-The [First Sale Doctrine][2] helps avoid the issue granted by the full blown list of exclusive rights granted by copyright ownership.
-Because of the first sale doctrine, made a precedent in the early 20th century and then [codified into law in 1976][3], you, I, or a library may buy a physical copy of a work, like a book, a DVD, a painting, and literally own that specific copy.
+The [First Sale Doctrine][first_sale] helps avoid the issue granted by the full blown list of exclusive rights granted by copyright ownership.
+Because of the first sale doctrine, made a precedent in the early 20th century and then [codified into law in 1976][copy_1976], you, I, or a library may buy a physical copy of a work, like a book, a DVD, a painting, and literally own that specific copy.
 First sale doctrine does not grant us reproduction rights, as they are listed in Section 106 of the copyright law, but it does allow us to distribute the